gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Allow customisation of the source sets for a binary.
 - Split the compiler and linker settings out to separate types.
 - Strongly type the compiler and linker args as `String`.
+- Need to run `ranlib` over static libraries.

 ## Story: Defer creation of binaries

 This story defers creation of the binaries for a native component until after the component has been fully configured.
 This will be used in later stories to allow different variants to be defined for a component.

+- Add an internal (for now) `ConfigurationActionContainer` interface, with a single `onConfigure(Runnable)` method.
-- Add some project level callback that is called just before `afterEvaluated { }`.
+- Add a project scoped implementation of this interface.
+The `onConfigure()` method is invoked just before the `afterEvaluated` event.
+- Change the publishing plugin to register an action that configures the publications of the project.
-- Change the handling of `@DeferredConfigurable` to use this callback.
+- Change the handling of `@DeferredConfigurable` so that a `@DeferredConfigurable` is not automatically configured during project configuration.
+Instead, it is configured on demand.
-- Change the C++ plugin to use this callback to create the binaries of each component.
+- Change the C++ plugin to register an action that configures the components of the project and then creates the binaries of each component.

-- Add a `DomainObjectCollection` sub-interface with method `all(map, action)`.
-This method is equivalent to calling `matching(predicate, action)`, where `predicate` is a spec that selects all objects whose property values equal those specified in the map.
-This method can be used to do delayed configuration of the elements of the collection.
-- Change `NativeComponent.binaries` and `BinariesContainer` to provide implementations of this interface.
+*Note*: this story introduces some breaking changes, as the binaries and their tasks will not be defined when the build script is executed.
+Later stories will improve this.

 ### User visible changes